-Since 2011, Dr Jones has also published in the social sciences, writing about international Higher Education systems and their impact on students’ likelihood of participation.
-Dr Jones is particularly interested in how socio-economically disadvantaged young people conceptualise post-compulsory education, interpret the advice and guidance they receive, and exploit their cultural and social capital in university admissions processes.
+Since 2011, Prof Jones has also published in the social sciences, writing about international Higher Education systems and their impact on students’ likelihood of participation.
+Prof Jones is particularly interested in how socio-economically disadvantaged young people conceptualise post-compulsory education, interpret the advice and guidance they receive, and exploit their cultural and social capital in university admissions processes.
 He investigates the student experience, from application through to graduation, and how it is influenced by educational background.
 Prof Jones was commissioned by the Sutton Trust to author its report “Personal Statements: a fair way to assess University applicants?”.